VishnuPriyaaa/portfolio/README.md

 Within the project directory, execute pip install -r requirements.txt to install the necessary Python packages.
 Set Environment Variables:

-Set the FLASK_APP environment variable to your main application file, e.g., export FLASK_APP=app.py on Unix/Linux or set FLASK_APP=app.py on Windows.
-Initialize the Database:

-Run the database initialization script if provided, or set up your database schema as per the project's instructions.
-Run the Flask Application:

-Start the application with flask run.
+Start the application with python app.py.
 This will launch the server, typically accessible at http://localhost:8000.

 What I Learned
 In the process of building this application, I gained valuable insights and skills: